CMU-313/CMU-313.github.io/docs/projects/P3/index.md

 ## Deliverables and Deadlines
-There are two (2) deliverables and two (2) deadlines.
+There are two (2) deadlines for this project.
 This project is worth a total of 120 points.

 **Checkpoint Deliverables** – 35 points – due Thursday, March 16th, 11:59pm